In This Article

 Companies use “therapeutic grade” to describe their essential oils, but no governmental agency “grades” or “certifies” essential oils as therapeutic.
 In other words, this is mostly a marketing term.
 Don’t trust the label; instead, look for other indicators of the essential oil’s quality, such as sustainable sourcing, GC/MS reports, and ingredients that are free from synthetics, contaminants, or fillers.

 Multi-level marketing companies (MLMs) sell products to the public by word of mouth or direct sales.
 In other words, they make money by selling the products and recruiting more sellers.

-The problem with MLMs is the fact that it enables misinformation to spread like wildfire.
+The problem with MLMs is that they enable misinformation to spread like wildfire.

-Much of the information on essential oils come from the distributors but in many cases, they don’t understand the dangers of highly concentrated chemicals and may claim medicinal benefits based on personal experience, not scientific data.
+Much of the information on essential oils comes from the distributors, but in many cases, they don’t understand the dangers of highly concentrated chemicals and may claim medicinal benefits based on personal experience, not scientific data.

-While not a cure, essential oils have been used for generations for managing stress-related symptoms.
-However, the essential oil industry is a complicated world, wherein many cases suppliers and companies obtain oils from farmers or brokers whose practices are sometimes questionable.
+While not a cure, essential oils have been used for generations to manage stress-related symptoms.
+However, the essential oil industry is a complicated world where, in many cases, suppliers and companies obtain oils from farmers or brokers whose practises are sometimes questionable.